Installing Minicom on Linux to View FPGA Output

 You will be brought to an interface shown below:

 Figure 2.
-Example Output
+Example Output - Go to Serial port setup and press

-5. Go to Save setup as dfl and press Enter to save the configuration.
-Then, go down to Exit from Minicom to exit.
+Enter to save the configuration.
+Then, go down to

-6. After successfully saving the configuration, you can now use this command in the terminal to get access to the FTDI USB port:
+in the terminal to get access to the FTDI USB port:

 $ sudo minicom